 M. Leaym-Fernandez

-Artist, researcher, & educator —BASED in the lakeside country north of Detroit
+Artist, researcher, & educator —originally BASED in the lakeside country north of Detroit but now in the south coast region of Massachusetts

-This new site is under construction as of January 2024—please return during the time of construction for new information,
+This new site is under construction as of December of 2024—please return during the time of construction for new information and updates on artworks.

 Education